Postdoctoral Positions & Fellowships on the Physics of Learning

 Postdoctoral Positions at William H. Miller III Department of Physics and Astronomy at Johns Hopkins University

-The William H. Miller III Department of Physics and Astronomy at Johns Hopkins University invites applications for several postdoctoral fellowships.
-These fellowships offer the opportunity for postdoctoral research that combines academic freedom with strong faculty mentorship in an intellectually vibrant, inclusive, and welcoming department.
+The William H. Miller III Department of Physics and Astronomy at Johns Hopkins University has openings for several postdoctoral positions.
 The Department has strong programs in condensed-matter physics, particle physics, astrophysics, and biological physics and is now embarking upon a significant expansion, including growth into new areas of physics.
 The department also benefits from its close relationship with the Space Telescope Science Institute, located on the Johns Hopkins campus.

 Consideration of applications will begin on 1 December 2024 and continue until all available positions are filled.
 Applicants will also be considered for other appropriate postdoctoral positions in the department.
 Applicants should submit a curriculum vita, a statement of research interests, and a list of publications and arrange for at least three letters of reference on their behalf to be submitted to the application website.
 Johns Hopkins University is an equal opportunity employer and does not discriminate on the basis of gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, other legally protected characteristics or any other occupationally irrelevant criteria.
 The University promotes Affirmative Action for minorities, women, individuals who are disabled, and veterans.
 Johns Hopkins University is a drug-free, smoke-free workplace.